 - Requests are running slowly

 Gather diagnostics - This is where you are looking to capture the evidence that may identify both the source of the error and the nature of the failure.
-The different types of diagnostics that are available are described in Diagnostic Source.
-If the problem is in the Egeria code, rather than its runtime environment, then the Egeria diagnostics may also defined how to fix the problem.
+The different types of diagnostics that are available are described in Diagnostic Sources.
+If the problem is in the Egeria code, rather than its runtime environment, then the Egeria diagnostics may also define how to fix the problem.